jdbedics/dbthandbook/docs/07-professionalism.md

 2. Clinic Policy and Staff.
     * Treat the staff professionally.
     * Know the rules and procedures for the clinic.
+Pay attention to clinic policy and be aware of clinic rules.
     * If anything seems to contradict supervision then discuss with Jamie.

 3. Computer etiquette